wvella/Home-Assistant/README.md

 # These are my notes for setting up *Home Assistant* on my Synology NAS in Docker from scratch.

+## Why am I documenting this?

+I've started to play around with Z-Wave and Smart Home recently, and I am learning a bucket load.
+I have a strong technical background, and work in Integration and APIs in my day job, but I hope to make setting up a Smart Home accessible to as many people as possible.

+There is a wealth of knowledge out there and the community is amazing.
+The least I could do is contribute back by sharing my experiences all the way from the start.

+I'm keen for feedback so please feel free to fork this, contribute and share experiences!

 ## Installation

+Here we go!
 Assuming you have your Synology NAS up and running, connect to the NAS via ssh;

 `ssh wvella@10.0.10.100`